 What is the selection process?

-All applications are reviewed by multiple people.
-24 finalists are invited to participate in group interviews.
-15-18 participants are selected to participate in each community program.
+All applications are reviewed by multiple people, from both the Start:ME team and our local community partner(s).
+24 finalists are invited to participate in virtual group interviews.
+15-18 are selected to participate in each community program.

 Why does Start:ME ask for demographic information?

 Start:ME collects demographic information from all entrepreneurs that apply to the program.
 This information is essential for securing funding so that the program can be delivered to all participants free of charge.
 Start:ME values inclusivity and respects your confidentiality.